-Edward RosenBerg III is a composer/performer currently residing in New York City.
-He studied saxophone at the Eastman School of Music, composition at Queens College and counterpoint with Paul Caputo.
-He is currently pursuing a PhD in Composition at Stony Brook University.
+Edward RosenBerg III is a composer/performer residing in Brooklyn, N.Y.
+He studied saxophone at the Eastman School of Music, composition at Queens College, and counterpoint with Paul Caputo.
+He is currently completing a dissertation for a PhD in Composition from Stony Brook University.

-Edward has performed as a saxophonist/clarinetist/beat-boxer with a variety of jazz/rock/new-music groups including: Anti-Social Music, the Brooklyn Philharmonic, Asphalt Orchestra, Fireworks Ensemble, Talking Band, Amy Lynn & The Gunshow, Euphonique Saxophone Quartet, Ensemble Signal, Liz Roche Dance Company, and the Bottleote Music Collective in Dublin.
-In 2013, Edward took up the hammered dulcimer and performed with the Metawee River Theater Company for their summer tour.
+Ed has performed as a saxophonist/clarinetist/keyboardist/beat-boxer/etc. with a variety of jazz/rock/new-music groups including: Anti-Social Music, the Brooklyn Philharmonic, Asphalt Orchestra, Fireworks Ensemble, Talking Band, Amy Lynn & The Honey Men, Euphonique Saxophone Quartet, Ensemble Signal, Liz Roche Dance Company, and the Bottlenote Music Collective in Dublin.

-In addition to writing music for his own groups, Ed composes regularly in a variety of other contexts.
-His works have been performed by the Second Instrumental Unit, the International Contemporary Ensemble, the Cadillac Moon Ensemble, Anti-Social Music, and the Tokyo Brass Arts Orchestra, among others.
+Edward writes music for his own groups, but he composes regularly in a variety of other contexts.
+His works have been performed by the International Contemporary Ensemble, Cadillac Moon Ensemble, Anti-Social Music, ~NOIS Saxophone Quartet, and the Tokyo Brass Arts Orchestra, among others.
 In recent years, he has been commissioned by Google, ~NOIS, and Double Standard.
 His short chamber-opera, Healing, premiered in 2019.